 I highly recommend such replicas since you can spend more time studying the art in less cramped conditions, while still getting a sense of what the caves were like.
 However, if you like the idea of following in the literal footsteps of these ancient artists, then now would be the time to make your journey before more green doors are locked on the original cave sites.

 Dating to 18,000 years ago, the original world famous Lascaux Cave closed to the public in 1963, and a partial replica site opened to visitors in 1983.
-In late 2016, a brand new comprehensive replica site, Lascaux IV, will open in the Dordogne. jj Brochard/CRTA
+In late 2016, a brand new comprehensive replica site, Lascaux IV, opened in the Dordogne. jj Brochard/CRTA

 “If you love mysteries, you’ll love this book.
 Archaeologist Genevieve von Petzinger acts as guide and sleuth in this fascinating, accessible, and fast-paced exploration of Ice Age artists and the evocative cave paintings they left behind.
 You’ll feel as if you’re with her as she plunges into caverns to examine the ancient and exquisite depictions of horses, mammoths, and bison.
 And you’ll puzzle with her over the strange, abstract symbols the artists often painted alongside the animals.
 Scientists have long debated these images.
 Now, von Petzinger offers a new way to think about why our distant relatives created this art, and what it means.
 You’ll come away with a deeper appreciation for these great artists, their love of animals and the natural world, and their connection to us.”
 (Virginia Morell, journalist and author of Animal Wise and Ancestral Passions)

 “The author’s style adds immensely to the enjoyment of the book.
 Von Petzinger’s findings are significant for comprehending the origins of symbolic thinking… An exceptional read that should capture the imagination of anyone fascinated by time, humanity, and prehistory.”
 (Library Journal, Starred Review)